joanneberryunionsquare/joanneberryunionsquare.com/3voting.md

 preview_image: assets/images/voted.jpg
 ---

+> Don't Boo.
+Vote!<br />
-## "Don't Boo.
-Vote!" -Former President Barack Obama
+<span class="attribution">*-Former President Barack Obama*</span>

-This is your first step as a Union Square community member to input your voice into the redevelopment process!!
+This is your first step as a Union Square community member to input your voice into the redevelopment process!

 ## When